Are Hair Fibers Safe? Ingredients, Scalp Safety, and Daily Use

 The Cleanest Formula in the Category

 Febron Premium Hair Fibers: Three ingredients only.
 Plant-based cotton fiber, mineral colorant, and salt.
 No Ammonium Chloride, no Silica, no synthetic binders.
-Every batch is tested for heavy metals and allergens.
-Only natural ingredients from source to your scalp.
+A formula free of synthetic additives, from origin to your scalp.

 Who should use caution